Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **Be very careful with what command you decide to put on an item.
 You very likely will not be able to remove it if other players get their hands on it.
 See `removeusecommand` for why.**

-For best practice, make use of a `function` that clears the item from the player upon using it.

 **Syntax**: `/scriptevent ecs:addusecommand <command: string>`

-**Example:** `/scriptevent ecs:addusecommand effect @s levitation 30 0 true`
+**Example:** `/scriptevent ecs:addusecommand scriptevent ecs:multicommand effect @s levitation 30 0 true | clear @s totem_of_undying 0 1`

-This will make the item give the player that uses it levitation for 30 seconds without showing particles.
+This will delete the item when a player uses it and give that player levitation for 30 seconds with no particles.

-You can chain this with the scriptevent commands here for even more creativity.

 ## removeusecommand / ruc